 And we've realised one (of many) thing(s): one of the best ways to get more from the outdoor space you have is to go upwards with your planting.
 Climbers can add plenty of extra interest to a garden trained against fences or walls as well as any structures you want to add to the area.
 But which climbers will deliver when it comes to colour and fragrance?
 As ever, when in need of gardening inspiration, we turned back to the lovely Monty Don for garden ideas.

-The gardening guru’s Instagram feed (opens in new tab) reveals a fabulous array of climbing plants in his garden that have gorgeous blooms in delightful shades, and that we know have wonderful scent (shame you don’t get that effect on Insta).
+The gardening pro's Instagram feed reveals a fabulous array of climbing plants in his garden that have gorgeous blooms in delightful shades, and that we know have wonderful scent (shame you don’t get that effect on Insta).

 Keep scrolling to share in the loveliness and pick up plant ideas for your own plot.
-For more from Monty, you can visit his site (opens in new tab).
+For more from Monty, you can visit his site.

 1. Go for a rambling rose